 These 31 traditional Russian tunes are arranged for two instruments, with chords for back-up musicians included.
-The tunes in each book of the Russian Fiddle Tunes for Two series are in the same keys so you can all play together.
 Program notes and a source list are included.

 “Bunnies All Furry”,